tunabaran/RestRequest/README.md

 RestRequest has a constructor that takes RestRequestCallback as parameter.
 This interface contains four methods;

 **onSuccess** method is called when request is successfully completed.
-Provides ApiResponse object as method parameters.
+Provides ApiResponse object as method parameter.
 ApiResponse object contains getData method to provide response payload.
 Which may be null depends on target source.

 **onFailed** method is called when request is failed.

 **onRetry** method is called when request is retrying.
 Contains an integer variable corresponds to remaining retry count.
-RestRequest class can make requests after if fails this option will be explained later.
+RestRequest class can make requests after failed.
+This option will be explained later.

 **onCancel** method is called when RestRequestTask is cancelled.
-This event may be called by AsyncTaskQueue this will be explained later.
+This event may be called by AsyncTaskQueue.
+This will be explained later.

 ```